SinaMostafanejad/OpenRDM/data/README.txt

                  The dimensions <#rows,#cols> is shown in the first line of the file.

-4- grids.txt:    The Cartesian grid points with the order w,x,y,z,
+4- grids.txt:    The Cartesian grid points with the order w,x,y,z
+                 with the number of grids on the first line.

-                 and phi(r), the value of the orbitals on those points.
+5- orbitals.txt  The super phi(p,i) matrix hosts the value of the
+                 i-th basis function calculated at each point p.
-                 The number of grid points is in the first line.
+                 The first line shows the number of grid points and number of basis functions, respectively.